liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/index.md

 	dropShadow
 />

-**Configuring the layout of an issue**
+#### Configuring the layout of an issue

 To configure the layout of the new issue view which fields appear and the order they appear in—open an issue and choose Configure at the bottom-right.
-To find out more about configuring the issue layout, [see here](https://support.atlassian.com/jira-software-cloud/docs/configure-field-layout-in-the-issue-view/).
+To find out more about configuring the issue layout, [see the Jira support page](https://support.atlassian.com/jira-software-cloud/docs/configure-field-layout-in-the-issue-view/).

 <Image
 	src="/images/handbook/tools/jira/issue-screens.png"